OwnZones/efp/README.md

 Version 0.3 adds a run-to-completion mode, see unit test 20 for implementation details.

-The internal delivery mechanism has changed to abosolute relative time-outs instead of counters, this changes the behaviour (to the better) compared to older version of EFP when using EFP over lossy infrastructure.
+The internal delivery mechanism has changed to absolute relative time-outs instead of counters, this changes the behaviour (to the better) compared to older version of EFP when using EFP over lossy infrastructure.

 Version 0.3 also implements a optional context to be used in all callbacks.
-Please see Unit test 19 for deatils.
+Please see Unit test 19 for details.

 **This version changes the API for the receiver!!**